DreamingDevs/learn-spark-programming-with-databricks/docs/setup_dev_machine.md

 In this repository, we proceed with option # 1, as the other option got limited to only certain features.

 To begin with, we need to create an Azure Subscription ([Get Started for free](https://azure.microsoft.com/en-in/free)).
-The free subscription provides USD 200 credit to use with in 30 days, which we can work with with 55 Azure services.
+The free subscription provides USD 200 credit to use with in 30 days, which we can work with 55 Azure services.
 Once the 30-day window is lapsed, the account gets converted to a pay-as-you-go subscription, which will enable us to pay only if we use more than the initial provided credits.

 To get access to all the features of Databricks, we need to create a Databricks Premium service, which is only available in an Azure Pay-as-you-go subscription.
 So I highly recommend converting the free subscription to a pay-as-you-go model by using the `upgrade` option, which is available under the Subscription section of the Azure portal.